+Figure 8 illustrates the process of undoing an Action.
 When undoing the previous command, an Undo object is created in the same fashion as the Delete object.

-When the execute() method is called, the Undo object gets the instance of the ActionInvoker and calls the undoLastAction() method.
-This causes the undo() method of the Action object to be called, which generates a Message that is eventually returned to the Logic.
+Upon execution, the Undo object gets the instance of the ActionInvoker and calls requests for the last action to be undone.
+ActionInvoker then requests for the previous command in the stack to undo itself.